facebook

 3. Thickness

+Thicker plates offer increased strength, but they also add weight, increase material cost, and may require more robust support structures.
 For structural builds, always follow engineering specifications and applicable building codes.

 4. Environmental Conditions

 Environmental exposure plays a major role in material selection.
+Consider whether the plate will be exposed to moisture, humidity, coastal air, chemicals, industrial environments, or extreme temperatures.

 5. Fabrication Requirements

-Choose a steel plate with good workability.
+If your project involves welding, cutting, bending, or machining, choose a steel plate with good workability.
 Mild steel and hot rolled steel plates are often preferred for fabrication because they offer strong weldability and ease of forming.

 6. Surface Finish